 Non-surgical nose jobs (nose fillers)

 Dislike something about your nose?
 Whether it's a hump, a bump or it's crooked or too big, a non-surgical nose job - AKA liquid rhinoplasty, liquid nose job, non-surgical rhinoplasty or nose fillers - is a great option that doesn't require going under the knife.
-Bit how much filler is used in a non-surgical nose job?
+But how much filler is used in a non-surgical nose job?
 The quantity of filler needed for liquid rhinoplasty will vary depending on the changes you're looking to make, but you'll be looking to pay for a minimum of one syringe.

 Nasolabial folds

 The nasolabial folds are the lines that you see coming down between your nose and the corners of your lips, and it's a typical sign of ageing that starts to happen in our thirties.
-If it's something that bothers you, dermal filler can be used to treat the area, and, typically, a practitioner will use anywhere from 0.5ml to 2ml filler per side, depending on the individual and how deep the lines are.
+If it's something that bothers you, dermal filler can be used to treat the area, and, typically, a practitioner will use anywhere from 0.5ml to 2ml of a soft filler per side, depending on the individual and how deep the lines are.

 Lip filler

 Probably the best known of all dermal fillers, lip fillers have become super popular in the last few years, thanks to the subtle and sometimes not so subtle results they can have.
 Whether you want to hydrate your lips, address lip asymmetry or plump your pout, lip augmentation in the form of lip injections is an amazing option.
 But how much lip filler will you need?
-Well, it depends on the individual and their lip goals, but can vary from 0.5ml lip filler to 3ml.
-A good practitioner will talk through your options and suggest an amount based on your individual case.
-It may also be the case that you need several appointments to get the lip look you're after.

 Marionette lines